 Contact us To Prepare Your Defense for VC 23153

-If you have been charged with California Vehicle Code 23152, felony DUI causing injuries, you should immediately consult with our Los Angeles criminal defense law firm to review the details of your case and legal options on avoiding a conviction or jail sentence.
+If you have been charged with California Vehicle Code 23152, felony DUI causing injuries, you should immediately consult with our law firm to review the details of your case and legal options on avoiding a conviction or jail sentence.

 Our law firm partners have decades of combined experience defending felony DUI cases.
 The first step in your defense is a thorough review of your situation in order to develop an effective strategy to keep your out of jail.
 We understand the DUI court process and will give you an honest assessment and discuss best possible outcomes.
 We offer a free case evaluation.